finnishtransportagency/raita/README.md

 pipeline - either use your cli default profile or specify the profile with --profile flag when deploying the pipeline.
 TODO: TEST HOW WORKS WITH NPM COMMAND WITH --

 There are three variables that determine how the pipeline and the application itself are deployed to the AWS Account.
-These variables are the following
+These variables are listed below in format [ENVIRONMENT VARIABLE] --> [deduced stack variable]

-- ENVIRONMENT: Required environment variable.
+- ENVIRONMENT --> env: Required environment variable.
 Allowed values **dev** and **prod**.
 Determines the stack resource performance characteristics and also how other environment variables, BRANCH and STACK_ID work.
+Also sets removalPolicy for stack resources.
-- BRANCH: Determines from which Github branch source code is pulled for the deployment.
+- BRANCH --> branch: Determines from which Github branch source code is pulled for the deployment.
 The value must correspond to a branch that exists in Github repository.
 If ENVIRONMENT is **prod**, the branch is always fixed to follow production branch and this environment variable is ignored.
 If ENVIRONMENT is anything else than **prod**, BRANCH must be given.
-- STACK_ID: An optional variable.
-Determines the id for the stack to be deployed for feature brances: STACK_ID is ignored if ENVIRONMENT is prod or BRANCH is set to correspond to development or production branch in Github.
+- STACK_ID --> stackId: Determines the naming of stack resources for **feature brances** feature branches here encompassing all other brances than **development branch (main)** and **production branch**.
+As an environment variable STACK_ID is optional.
+Determines the id for : STACK_ID is ignored if ENVIRONMENT is prod or BRANCH is set to correspond to development or production branch in Github, in these cases STACK_ID is always fixed.
+If STACK_ID is not given for a feature branch the stackId value in the

+Note!
+Naming of certain AWS resources must be globally unique, these resources in Raita Stack include buckets and domains (OpenSearch, UserPool, API Gateway).
+Current naming scheme does not support using the same stackId in multiple AWS Accounts.
+Using the same name will lead into naming collisions and thus deployment failure.

 To initalize the pipeline, run pipeline:deploy script providing environment, branch and stackId as command line arguments with optionally also providing your AWS profile: